 Even the differences between central concepts like Emergence and Self-Organization are unclear and, while some researchers try to solve these ambiguities by referencing mathematical properties (such as information content) or making distinctions between algorithmic, deterministic, and aggregate complexity, such technical distinctions raise more questions then answers for those coming from the social sciences.

-Of course, such conceptual clarity is not necessary.
+Of course, conceptual clarity is not always necessary.
 It is certainly possible to employ CAS terminology in looser, more metaphoric ways – with 'choices' becoming ‘Bifurcations’ (regardless of whether or not this is a threshold associated with a relevant control parameter) - and complexity being equated complicated (whether or nor we are referring to a non-linear system).
 That said, such usages make it increasingly difficult to gain insights across discourses.